MitchWag01/Glutinous/README.md

 # Introduction
-This application is a project for us to publish into our personal portfolios Our objective is to create a working azure pipeline that then supports our web application our web app is going to be something that can scan an ingredients list and tell someone if that list contains gluten or not
+This application has a goal to allow the user to Scan an ingredients list that then tells the user if that specific item is gluten free

 # Getting Started
 Code Copy Instructions